CocoaPods/guides.cocoapods.org/source/using/the-podfile.html.md

 Finally, instead of a version, you can specify the `:head` flag.
 This will use the pod’s latest version spec version, but force the download of the ‘bleeding edge’ version.
-Use this with caution, as the spec might not be compatible anymore.
+Use this with caution, as the spec might not be compatible with the source material anymore.

 ```ruby
 pod 'Objection', :head
 ```

-### Version Conflicts
+## Version Conflicts

 Pods often depend on other pods.
 Conflicts arise when multiple pods depend on different versions of another.
 Or you may want to tie a dependent pod to a particular version.

-The conflict error looks like this:
+> The conflict error looks like this:

 ```shell
 [!]
 Podfile tries to activate `GoogleAnalytics-iOS-SDK (= 2.0beta4)', but already activated version `3.0' by ARAnalytics/GoogleAnalytics (1.6).
 ```

-To fix this, you simply add the `GoogleAnalytics-iOS-SDK` pod line before `ARAnalytics` and specify the version:
+> To fix this, you simply add the `GoogleAnalytics-iOS-SDK` pod line before `ARAnalytics` and specify the version:

 ```ruby
 pod 'GoogleAnalytics-iOS-SDK', '2.0beta4'
 pod 'ARAnalytics/GoogleAnalytics'
 ```

-### Using the files from a folder local to the machine.
+## Using the files from a folder local to the machine.

-If you wold like to use develop a Pod in tandem with its client project you can use the `local` option.
+> If you would like to use develop a Pod in tandem with its client project you can use `:path`.

 ```ruby
 pod 'AFNetworking', :path => '~/Documents/AFNetworking'